indiana-university/rivet-docs/content/components/utilities/flex.md

 The following flex **item** CSS utility classes are available:

 #### flex-shrink and flex-grow
-Please see the docs on [MDN][1] more information about the [flex-shrink](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink) and [flex-grow](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow) properties.
+See the documentation on [MDN][1] for more information about the [flex-shrink](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink) and [flex-grow](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow) properties.

 - `.rvt-shrink-1`
 - `.rvt-shrink-0`